-This is the 96th edition of the weekly review of database blogs, Log Buffer.
+Welcome the the 99th edition of Log Buffer, the weekly review of database blogs.